 Can’t see the forest for the trees?
 Kaarta can.

 Densely wooded areas are notoriously challenging for localization and mapping.
-So when Kaarta was asked to demonstrate the performance of its mobile real time 3D scanning technology, that’s exactly where they went.
-With just a 30-minute walk and Stencil™ portable mapping device in hand, Kaarta soared beyond expectations by producing an accurate 3D map in real time – no prior data, GPS or infrastructure required.
+So when Kaarta was asked to demonstrate the performance of its mobile real time 3D scanning technology for an innovative application, that’s exactly what they did.
+With just a 30-minute walk and Stencil™ portable mapping device in hand, Kaarta soared beyond expectations by producing an accurate 3D map in real time and an output of highly precise localized coordinates – no prior data, GPS or infrastructure required.

 Kaarta in Action

-For the purposes of the demonstration, a dozen ground level points were staked within a 100 meter square grid.
+For the purposes of the demonstration, a dozen ground level points were staked within a 100 foot square grid.
 The site was then surveyed by an independent professional surveyor using a robotic total station to provide ground-truth assessment of Kaarta Stencil accuracy.
 Stake measurements and locations were not provided in advance.
-Kaarta was then tasked with surveying the grid, mapping the area, and determining the precise location of the previously surveyed points.
+Kaarta was then tasked with simulating a geophysical survey of the grid (walking back and forth in a “mowing-the-lawn” type pattern) and determining the precise location of the previously surveyed points.

-“Accurate 3D mapping is fundamental to our work, and to produce these results with such relative ease and cost efficiency is eye opening,” said Tamir Klaff, Principal Technologies at CH2M.
+“Precise positioning is fundamental to our work, and to produce these results with such relative ease and cost efficiency is eye opening,” said Tamir Klaff, Principal Technologist at CH2M.
 “We undertake many projects in environments where this technology will undoubtedly be a key problem solver.”

-Achieving this strong performance in a heavily wooded area proves Kaarta's suitability for mapping and other applications as well.
-The detailed topography of the underlying terrain is also revealed by viewing the scan from ‘underneath’ as shown in figure 5.
+Achieving this strong performance in a heavily wooded area proves Kaarta's suitability for mapping in challenging environments.
+The detailed topography of the underlying terrain is revealed by viewing the scan from ‘underneath’ as shown in figure 5.

 The Kaarta Difference

 Unlike prior technologies, Kaarta maps instantly and on the go.
 It combines a lightweight, handheld hardware component with a layer of software intelligence that uniquely allows the device to autonomously identify its location and surroundings.
 Why does this matter?
-In the woods of rural Maryland, Kaarta was able to collect and synchronize data to produce a complete and accurate 3D map in real time.
-It condensed the work of many people, machines and hours into one remarkably smart tool that fit into a carry-on bag for the travel home.
+In the woods of rural Maryland, Kaarta was able to collect and synchronize data to produce a complete and accurate 3D map in real time and output accurate and precise positions.

 Degree of difficulty

-Create an accurate 3D map of heavily wooded rough terrain that with no GPS or existing infrastructure
+Create an accurate 3D map of heavily wooded rough terrain with no GPS or existing infrastructure and output accurate positions for integration into advanced metal detector

-Delivered a 3D map within an accuracy of 3.5 cm – 19.8 cm in just 30 minutes
+Delivered a 3D map and positions within an accuracy of 3.5 cm - 19.8 cm in just 30 minutes

 400% improvement in time to complete the scan.
 No SOW/RFQ, approvals, bid evaluation, or sole source justification